Should You Get a Trust or a Will?

 Compare trust vs. will costs: probate fees, trust administration, and digital signing rules for your state.

 Probate costs vary by state and typically include attorney fees, executor/personal representative fees, court filing fees, and appraisal costs.
-Some states like California and Florida use statutory fee schedules based on gross estate value (often 3-4%), while others allow "reasonable" compensation determined by the court.
-Total costs generally range from 3-8% of the estate value, not including delays of 6-18 months.
+Some states like California and Florida use statutory fee schedules based on gross estate value, while others allow "reasonable" compensation determined by the court.
+On a $500,000 estate, total costs run $23,055 to $41,437 depending on the state, and a simple case takes 3-12 months.
 See exact numbers with our Probate Cost Calculator.

-Each state sets a small estate threshold ($10,000 to $400,000) below which estates can skip full probate and use a simplified affidavit process.
+Each state sets a small estate threshold ($15,000 to $400,000) below which estates can skip full probate and use a simplified affidavit process.
 If your estate falls below this limit, a will with simplified probate may cost less overall than creating a trust.
-Above the threshold, probate fees of 3-8% often exceed the one-time cost of setting up a trust.
+Above the threshold, probate fees — 5% to 8% of a $500,000 estate depending on the state — often exceed the one-time cost of setting up a trust.
 Check your state's threshold with our Probate Decision Tool.

 Yes, trusts are portable.
 You can create a trust under any state's laws and it remains valid if you move.
 Many people choose Nevada or Delaware for their trusts due to favorable asset protection laws, no state income tax, and strong privacy protections.
 The trust situs (governing law) is independent of where you live.